xeroxmsj/LocalTuya/README.md

 # Usage:

 **NOTE: You must have your Tuya device's Key and ID in order to use localtuya.
 There are several ways to obtain the localKey depending on your environment and the devices you own.
-A good place to start getting info is https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md .**
+A good place to start getting info is https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md or https://pypi.org/project/tinytuya/.**

 **NOTE - Nov 2020: If you plan to integrate these devices on a network that has internet and blocking their internet access, you must also block DNS requests (to the local DNS server, e.g. 192.168.1.1).
 If you only block outbound internet, then the device will sit in a zombie state; it will refuse / not respond to any connections with the localkey.
 Therefore, you must first connect the devices with an active internet connection, grab each device localkey, and implement the block.**